awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 + Action: `iam:PassRole` on `all AWS resources`
 + Action: `cloudfront:ListDistributionsByLambdaFunction` on `all AWS resources`

+#### Service\-Linked Role Permissions for CloudFront Logger<a name="slr-permissions-cloudfront-logger"></a>

+This service\-linked role allows CloudFront to push log files into your CloudWatch account, to help you to debug Lambda@Edge validation errors\.

+The AWSServiceRoleForCloudFrontLogger service\-linked role trusts the following service to assume the role:
++ `logger.cloudfront.amazonaws.com`

+The role permissions policy allows Lambda@Edge to complete the following actions on the specified resources:
++ Action: `logs:CreateLogGroup` on `arn:aws:logs:*:*:/aws/cloudfront/*`
++ Action: `logs:CreateLogStream` on `arn:aws:logs:*:*:/aws/cloudfront/*`
++ Action: `logs:PutLogsEvent` on `arn:aws:logs:*:*:/aws/cloudfront/*`

-You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create or delete a service\-linked role\.
-For more information, see [Service\-Linked Role Permissions](http://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.
+You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to delete the Lambda@Edge service\-linked roles\.
+For more information, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

-### Creating the Service\-Linked Role for Lambda@Edge<a name="create-slr"></a>
+### Creating Service\-Linked Roles for Lambda@Edge<a name="create-slr"></a>

-You don't need to manually create the service\-linked role for Lambda@Edge\.
-When you first create a trigger, the service creates a role that allows Lambda to replicate Lambda@Edge functions to AWS Regions\.
+You don't manually create the service\-linked roles for Lambda@Edge\.
+The service creates the roles for you automatically in the following scenarios:
++ When you first create a trigger, the service creates a role, AWSServiceRoleForLambdaReplicator, that allows Lambda to replicate Lambda@Edge functions to AWS Regions\.

   If you delete the service\-linked role, the role will be created again when you add a new trigger for Lambda@Edge in a distribution\.
++ When you update or create a CloudFront distribution that has a Lambda@Edge association, the service creates a role, AWSServiceRoleForCloudFrontLogger, if the role doesn't already exist, that allows CloudFront to push your log files to CloudWatch\.

+  If you delete the service\-linked role, the role will be created again when you update or create a CloudFront distribution that has a Lambda@Edge association\.

-### Editing the Service\-Linked Role for Lambda@Edge<a name="edit-slr"></a>
+### Editing Lambda@Edge Service\-Linked Roles<a name="edit-slr"></a>

-Lambda@Edge does not allow you to edit the AWSServiceRoleForLambdaReplicator service\-linked role\.
-After you create a service\-linked role, you cannot change the name of the role because various entities might reference the role\.
-However, you can edit the description of the role using IAM\.
-For more information, see [Editing a Service\-Linked Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.
+Lambda@Edge does not allow you to edit the AWSServiceRoleForLambdaReplicator or AWSServiceRoleForCloudFrontLogger service\-linked roles\.
+After the service has created a service\-linked role, you cannot change the name of the role because various entities might reference the role\.
+However, you can edit the description of a role by using IAM\.
+For more information, see [Editing a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

-### Deleting the Service\-Linked Role for Lambda@Edge<a name="delete-slr"></a>
+### Deleting Lambda@Edge Service\-Linked Roles<a name="delete-slr"></a>

-If you no longer need to use Lambda@Edge, we recommend that you delete the service\-linked role\.
-That way you don’t have an unused entity that is not actively monitored or maintained\.
-However, you must clean up the Lambda@Edge resources in your account before you can manually delete the role\.
+If you no longer need to use Lambda@Edge, we recommend that you delete the service\-linked roles\.
+That way you don’t have unused entities that are not actively monitored or maintained\.
+However, you must clean up the Lambda@Edge resources in your account before you can manually delete the roles\.

-**To delete Lambda@Edge resources used by the AWSServiceRoleForLambdaReplicator**

-To remove the service\-linked role, you must remove all Lambda@Edge associations from your distributions\.
-To do this, update your distributions to remove all Lambda@Edge function triggers, or remove the distributions that use Lambda@Edge functions\.
+To remove all Lambda@Edge associations from your distributions, update your distributions to remove all Lambda@Edge function triggers, or remove the distributions that use Lambda@Edge functions\.
 For more information, see [Deleting Lambda@Edge Functions and Replicas](lambda-edge-delete-replicas.md)\.

-After you have removed all Lambda@Edge function associations from your distributions and CloudFront has removed the function replicas from AWS locations, then you can use the CloudFront console to delete the AWSServiceRoleForLambdaReplicator service\-linked role\.
+After you have removed all Lambda@Edge function associations from your distributions and CloudFront has removed the function replicas from AWS locations, then you can delete the service\-linked roles\.

 **Note**
-If CloudFront hasn't finished updating, the service\-linked role deletion might fail\.
-If that happens, wait for a few minutes, and then try the steps again\.
+If CloudFront hasn't finished updating, service\-linked role deletion might fail\.
+If that happens, wait for a few minutes, and then try the deletion steps again\.

+You must follow separate procedures to manually delete each service\-linked role:
++ You delete the AWSServiceRoleForLambdaReplicator role by using the CloudFront console\.
++ You delete the AWSServiceRoleForCloudFrontLogger role by using the IAM console\.

-**To manually delete the Lambda@Edge service\-linked role \(CloudFront console\)**
+**To manually delete the AWSServiceRoleForLambdaReplicator service\-linked role**

 1. Sign in to the AWS Management Console and open the CloudFront console at [https://console\.aws\.amazon\.com/cloudfront/](https://console.aws.amazon.com/cloudfront/)\.